neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-1.md

     ![image](../media/str11.png)

 3. Select the **Upload** button to open the upload blade and browse your local file system to find a file to upload as a block blob ( you can upload multiple files).
 You can optionally expand the Advanced section to configure other settings for the upload operation.
-Please upload some image files, if its not available in the pictures folder, you can download from internet and use that files to upload to the block blob.
+Please upload some image files, if it's not available in the pictures folder, you can download from internet and use that files to upload to the block blob.

     ![image](../media/str12a.png)